 • Automated Defense: Our system automatically blocks hacking attempts and malicious bots before they can even reach your WordPress installation.
 With continuous monitoring and built-in protection, you dramatically reduce the chances of needing to remove malware from WordPress website files or troubleshoot how to recover hacked website data.

-Next time, don’t wait for a disaster to land in your inbox.
+Next time, don’t wait for a disaster to happen.
 Move to a platform that provides true secure WordPress hosting.
-With our Shielded WordPress service, you can lock down your site at the infrastructure level — and never need to worry about how to recover hacked website again.
+With our SpeedFirst WordPress Hosting, you can lock down your site at the infrastructure level, and never need to worry about how to recovering hacked websites again.

 Leave a Reply